prachinayakal/Simple_PythonCode/README.md

-# Simple_PythonCode
-A Simple Python code to print Hello World!

 # Hello World in Python

 This is a simple Python program that demonstrates how to print "Hello World!" to the console.